sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 When syncd on DPU crashes, from HA perspective, the impact would be:

-* `hamgrd` will fail to connect to syncd.
+* `hamgrd` will fail to talk to syncd.
 If it lasts long, it will look like a DPU hardware failure or PCIe bus failure.
 * `hamgrd` cannot invoke SAI APIs for initiating bulk sync or receive SAI notifications for bulk sync being done.

 However, when this happens, we will ***NOT*** drive the HA pair into standalone setup, but keep the HA pair running as is, and wait for syncd to recover.

-When syncd recovers, all SAI objects will be redriven by syncd, which recovers all SAI objects we programmed, such as bulk sync session, HA state machine state and etc. During the syncd crash, no new policies can be programmed, but this should not cause any flow to be dropped.
+When syncd recovers, all SAI objects will be redriven by syncd, which recovers all ENIs we created, DASH-SAI objects we programmed, such as bulk sync session, HA state machine state and etc. During the syncd crash, no new policies can be programmed, but this should not cause any flow to be dropped.

 To differentiate from the cases of DPU having hardware failure or PCIe bus went down, we will check the signals from pmon, such as DPU state, PCIe status or other hardware monitor status.